petkaantonov/bluebird/docs/docs/api/promise.each.md

 Iterate over an array, or a promise of an array, which contains promises (or a mix of promises and values) with the given `iterator` function with the signature `(value, index, length)` where `value` is the resolved value of a respective promise in the input array. **Iteration happens serially**.
 If the iterator function returns a promise or a thenable, then the result of the promise is awaited before continuing with next iteration.
 If any promise in the input array is rejected, then the returned promise is rejected as well.

-Resolves to the original array unmodified.
+If all of the iterations resolve successfully, Promise.each resolves to the original array unmodified.
+However, if one iteration rejects or errors, Promise.each ceases execution immediately and does not process any further iterations.
+The error or rejected value is returned in this case instead of the original array.

 This method is meant to be used for side effects.

 <hr>
 </markdown></div>